Martha Mitchell: Legacy

-Trivia
+In popular culture

 Lily Tomlin's 1971 comedy album This Is a Recording includes the track "Mrs. Mitchell", in which she imagines her character Ernestine conversing with Martha Mitchell.

 A one-woman play about Mitchell, Dirty Tricks by John Jeter, appeared off-Broadway in 2004.

 In the 1995 film Nixon directed by Oliver Stone, Madeline Kahn plays Mitchell, who has a small but pivotal role in the Watergate section of the film.

 The first episode of the podcast Slow Burn, entitled "Martha", chronicled her role in the Watergate scandal in 2017.

 Martha's role in the Watergate scandal was told in the 13th episode of the sixth season of Drunk History by John Early, where she was portrayed by Vanessa Bayer.

 Gaslit, a political thriller TV series based on the Slow Burn podcast, aired in 2022, starring Julia Roberts as Martha and Sean Penn as John Mitchell.

 The "Martha Mitchell effect", in which a psychiatrist mistakenly or willfully identifies a patient's true but extraordinary claims as delusions, was named after her.

 She is briefly mentioned by Richard Nixon as being a nuisance in Fantastic Four #123 published in June 1972.

-Captain Sensible's 1982 album Women and Captains First include the song "Martha the Mouth".
+Captain Sensible's 1982 album Women and Captains First includes the song "Martha the Mouth".